Neko 0.9.99

 .::

-must have a spaces around it.foo(b, c)
+must have a spaces around it when declaring variables.foo(b, c)

 .if (a .eq. b)